fineanmol/plant-tree/README.md

-🍀 Updated on Thu, 10 Apr 2025 13:43:42 GMT
+🌲 Updated on Fri, 11 Apr 2025 07:49:39 GMT

-> "Truth can only be found in one place: the code."
+> "Experience is the name everyone gives to their mistakes."